Brown-Boi-Nash/Screen-Recorder-Electron-App/README.md

 # Screen Recorder Electron App

 This is an implementation project in Electron-JS.
-This is a screen recorder app with window recording function in windows, linux and preferably macOS.
+This is a screen recorder app with window recording function in windows, linux and macOS.

 ## Installing